Different types of tea and their benefits

-Warming up with a cup of hot tea not only soothes the soul, but also when used to replace a sugary beverage can decrease calories and help you lose weight.
+Warming up with a cup of hot tea can soothe the soul.
+Are there also slimming tea side effects?
+Yes, when used to replace a sugary beverage, tea can decrease calories and help you lose weight.
 Drink tea often to keep your antioxidant levels high throughout the day.

 Even though the name tea is given to a lot of brews, purists only consider black, green, oolong and white tea as the real thing because they all originate from the same plant called Camellia sinensis, which is native to China and India.
-Just as surprised as the Emperor in China was, who supposedly drank the first tea in 2737 B.C. when a leaf from that plant floated down into his cup of boiling water, it just dawned on me that whenever I order a "Té" in Spain, I always receive a black tea.
-If I want to order a chamomile, peppermint, or rooibos tea, I need to order an "Infusion".
+The Emperor in China supposedly drank the first tea in 2737 B.C. when a leaf from that plant floated down into his cup of boiling water.
+Whenever I order a "Té" in Spain, I always receive a black tea.
+If I want to order a chamomile, peppermint, or rooibos tea, I need to order an "infusion".
 An "infusion" or herbal tea is made from the leaves, buds, flowers, seed and roots of other plants.
 The language in Spain truly reflects the way purists define tea.

-If one or your New Years' Resolutions was to increase fluids, drinking a cup of tea is a tasteful way to do that.
-Squeeze a lemon to your tea to add another health boost of ascorbic acid during these winter months!
+If one of your goals is to increase fluids, drinking a cup of tea is a tasteful way to do that.
+Squeeze a lemon to your tea to add another health boost of vitamin C during the winter months!

 One of the first signs of dehydration is fatigue.
-Thus, if you are having a 3:00 afternoon slump at work, brew up a little tea bag or use a teaspoon of loose leaves to help increase your energy level.
+If you are having a 3:00 afternoon slump at work, brew up a little tea bag or use a teaspoon of loose leaves to help increase your energy level.
 Maybe, you were just dehydrated!

-The key to tea is to drink it frequently.
+The key is to drink tea frequently.
 I used to just drink a large cup of tea every morning.
-After reading this research, I have started to drink tea three times a day.
-This Greek study from 2008 found that people had better blood vessel function just 30 minutes after drinking tea.
-Consequently, since tea drinking can provide such an acute and immediate effect to your blood vessels, keeping those levels high throughout the day (not just at breakfast time!), can possibly help decrease your risk of heart disease.
+After reading this research, I started to drink tea three times a day.
+This Greek study found that people had better blood vessel function just 30 minutes after drinking tea.
+Consequently, since tea drinking can provide such an acute and immediate effect on your blood vessels, keeping those levels high throughout the day can possibly help decrease your risk of heart disease.